Bidgee Strawberries and Cream

 Open Seasonally, last week of October until Mother's Day in May.

 Bidgee Strawberries and Cream are a family-owned farm providing customers with the finest quality strawberries.
 Their hydroponic farming methods allow them to produce strawberries sustainably with minimal environmental impact.
 The farm has progressed to a cafe and 20,000 hydroponic strawberry plants.
 Their homemade real strawberry ice cream is the perfect companion to the sweet berries.
-Check out the cafe's live bee hive, and hand-feed our Damara sheep to add an extra experience of country living to the visit.
+Check out the cafe's live bee hive, and hand-feed their Damara sheep to add an extra experience of country living to the visit.
 Enjoy the peaceful farm setting while indulging in sweet treats and some berry good times!

 Check the website or social page for times and prices.